 At home celebrating his 28th birthday, Hoon is seen with Crouse and Nico, who are seated at a table with him.
 A birthday cake is on the table, and while Crouse is smiling and singing “Happy Birthday,” Hoon sits there sadly, deep in his own thoughts.
 It’s impossible to know if Hoon’s personal problems or career problems (or both) were weighing him down at that moment, but it’s obvious that being surrounded by his closest loved ones on his birthday wasn’t making him happy.

 We’ll never know what Hoon would be doing if he were alive today.
 (Blind Melon’s third album, “Nico,” was released in 1996, and featured songs the band had already recorded with Hoon.
 After going on hiatus, Blind Melon regrouped in 2006 with new lead singer Travis Warren.)
 But for that five-year period when Hoon experienced his meteoric rise to stardom, we get to see his perspective as a talented but self-destructive person who found out that fame wasn’t the answer to his problems.
 He might have escaped from Indiana, but he couldn’t escape from himself.
 The tragedy is that Hoon left behind a child who didn’t know what it was like to grow up with her father.
 But at least she can see from this footage that she was adored by him in the short time that he was in her life, and he left behind a musical legacy that affects people who are fans of Blind Melon’s early music.

-UPDATE: Oscilloscope Laboratories will release “All I Can Say” on a date to be announced.
+UPDATE: Oscilloscope Laboratories will release “All I Can Say” in select U.S. virtual cinemas on June 26, 2020.